Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Introduction

-To overcome this limitation, we propose a new mapping to represent a multivariate time series as a multiple-layer complex network in this work.
-Multiple-layer networks, or multilayer networks, are complex structures capable of establishing internal connections (within the same layer) and external connections (between different layers) which allow the creation of very complete and flexible data structures~\citep{kivela2014multilayer}.
-From a high-level view, multilayer networks have a structure compatible with that of multivariate time series.
-The proposed mapping is based on a new horizontal visibility concept, the cross-horizontal visibility, developed to capture the cross-dependencies between pairs of component time series.
-Thus, the multiplex visibility graphs~\citep{lacasa2015network} are extended with the incorporation of \textit{inter-layer edges} established according to the cross-horizontal visibility between different nodes (time stamps).
-These new edges/connections can capture dependencies between different timestamps of different variables.
-The resulting networks are denoted as \textit{multilayer horizontal visibility graphs}.
-Furthermore, we propose a set of global topological multilayer network features as a novel set of features for multivariate time series comprising: \textit{intra-layer} topological features, \textit{inter-layer} topological features, \textit{all-layer} topological features, and \textit{relational} features which are topological features that relate components of the network (such as layers or edges).
-Within relational features, we propose a new topological feature aimed at relating intra and inter-layer connections.
-These different subsets of topological features allow to analyze and compare the underlying properties of intra-layer and inter-layer edges, and to assess the contribution of the proposed mapping method in relation to the multiplex methods in the literature.
-This proposed methodology is represented in Figure~\ref{fig:overview_int}.
+To overcome the limitations mentioned above, we propose a new mapping method to represent multivariate time series as multilayer complex networks.
+Multilayer networks, with their capacity for internal connections within the same layer and external connections between different layers, offer a comprehensive and flexible data representation structure~\citep{kivela2014multilayer}.
+The new mapping relies on a new horizontal visibility concept, \textit{Cross-Horizontal Visibility}, designed to capture cross-dependencies between pairs of time series components.
+Extending previous work on multiplex visibility graphs~\citep{lacasa2015network,sannino2017visibility}, we incorporate \textit{inter-layer edges} based on cross-horizontal visibility.
+These connections capture dependencies between different (lagged) timestamps of various variables, resulting in what we term \textit{Multilayer Horizontal Visibility Graphs}.

-We use synthetic multivariate time series generated from a selected set of multivariate time series models to test and evaluate the framework proposed in this work.